xuankimtran/docs-1/pages/katalon-studio/docs/azure_devops_integration.md

 Katalon Studio provides the **Azure DevOps Integration** feature to enhance the integration between Katalon Studio and Azure DevOps Pipeline to run automated tests in CI/CD pipeline.

-**Azure DevOps Integration** is a built-in integration in Katalon Studio.
-It supports the connection between Katalon Studio and Azure DevOps (ADO) to deliver the following advanced capabilities:
+**Azure DevOps Integration** is a built-in integration that supports the connection between Katalon Studio and Azure DevOps (ADO) to deliver the following advanced capabilities:

 - Map test cases between Katalon Studio and ADO.
 - In ADO, you can send and view Test Results of both Test Suites and Test Cases executed in Katalon Studio.